arezamoosavi/alimo.github.io/index.md

 ### [Transfer Learning Application](https://github.com/arezamoosavi/circus_of_orchestra)

-**Detail:** Implementation of training, pre-trained keras and torch models for categorical datasets
+**Detail:** Implementation of training, pre-trained keras and torch models for categorical datasets; this app is developed using docker.

 **Tools:** Docker, Tensorflow, Torch, Keras

 ---

 ### [GPS Data Stream Processing](https://github.com/arezamoosavi/bluebus)

-**Detail:** Analysis of streams of gps data in kafka using spark-streaming
+**Detail:** Streams of GPS data are produced into kafka; using spark-streaming the data will be analyzed and stored into postgres; This app is developed and deployed with docker.

 **Tools:** Docker, Kafka, Spark, Postgres